Professional Restoration Services

 together to maintain and increase pockets of habitat, both on public and private land and creates valuable ecological connections with Te Kākahu Kahukura, a Banks Peninsula Conservation Trust project to restore and revegetate four 1,000 hectare Southern Port Hills areas back to indigenous forest.

-Our field restoration team have assisted 20 landowners in Ōtāhuna with a variety of tasks aimed at establishing and protecting a healthy cluster of Greendots in the area.
+Our field restoration team have assisted 20 landowners in Ōtāhuna with a variety of tasks aimed at establishing and protecting a healthy cluster of greendots in the area.

 If you own land that you would consider setting aside for a large restoration project, we would love to hear from you.
 When funding becomes available we want to be ready to act with large projects ready to go.
 Legacy sites will become future biodiversity assets for the community, providing volunteering and educational opportunities.